What is Plastic? its Properties and How it is Made

 Polymethyl methacrylate (PMMA) – also known as acrylic.

 Polytetrafluoroethylene (PTFE) – also known as Teflon.
-Has good heat resistance, and low-friction coatings.
+Has good heat resistance and low-friction coatings.
 It’s used in plumber’s tape and water slides and non-stick surfaces for frying pans.

 Some other types of specialist plastics include:

-Melamine Formaldehyde (MF) – these types of plastic are one of the aminoplast, used as a multi-colorable alternative to phenolics like moldings.
+Melamine Formaldehyde (MF) – these types of plastic are one of the aminoplasts, used as a multi-colorable alternative to phenolics like moldings.
 It breaks resistance alternatives to ceramic cups plates and bowls for children.

 Thermoplastic, biocompatibility is one of the most expensive commercial polymers.
-It allows the use in medical implant applications like aerospace moldings.
+It allows use in medical implant applications like aerospace moldings.

 Maleimide/bismaleimide – these types of plastics are used in high-temperature composite materials.